willfurnass/sheffield_hpc/cluster_specs.rst

 + All nodes are connected via fast infiniband.

 For reliability, there are two iceberg head-nodes
-'for loging in'configured to take over from each other in case of hardware failure.
+'for loging in' configured to take over from each other in case of hardware failure.